← Projects

 Project Puma

 The most valuable part was learning how quickly clean finance breaks against messy reality.
 A model can make a company look legible too early.
-Diligence slows that down.
-It forces the obvious questions, then the uncomfortable ones, then the ones that only show up after management explains how the business actually works.
+Diligence is what slows it down.

 Building an APV Model for a Private Company